-Here's How Long the iOS 13.3.1 Update Takes
+Here's How Long the iOS 13.4 Update Takes

 Once you’ve handled that, it’s time to start the download process.

-If you’re on a newer version of iOS, say iOS 13.3, your download will again be right around 200MB.
-However, if you’re running an older version, your iOS 13.3.1 download could be larger.
+If you’re on a newer version of iOS, say iOS 13.3.1, your download will be larger than 800MB.
+However, if you’re running an older version, your iOS 13.4 download could be larger.
 In some cases, much larger.

-If you’re on a fast Wi-Fi network, the download could finish up in three minutes or so.
+If you’re on a fast Wi-Fi network, the download could finish up in five minutes or so.
 If your connection is slower, you’re looking at 10 minutes or more.

 If you’re moving from an older version it could take closer to 10 minutes. iPhone users moving from iOS 12 to iOS 13 will see the longest installation time.